 Christopher Raymond wrote the book, music and lyrics for Scarlet Letter: The Musical (based on Nathaniel Hawthorne’s novel).
 Scarlet Letter had a successful workshop production at the Greenway Court Theatre (Hollywood) in 2018 and is currently in development with Broadway veteran, Kay Cole (“A Chorus Line”).

-Christopher Raymond began his career as a teenager playing in the band for “13 The Musical” (by Jason Robert Brown) at the Kirk Douglas Theatre (LA), Mark Taper Forum (LA) and on BROADWAY (Bernard Jacobs Theatre, NYC).
+Christopher Raymond began his career as a teenager playing in the band for 13 The Musical (by Jason Robert Brown) at the Kirk Douglas Theatre (LA), Mark Taper Forum (LA), Goodspeed Opera House (Connecticut) and on BROADWAY (Bernard Jacobs Theatre, NYC).
+Raymond majored in Musical Arts at California Institute of the Arts.